 In this conversation, Glenna discusses the new dynamic content transitions in PowerPoint 2010 (and PowerPoint 2011 for Mac), and how they can be effectively used to add interest.

 Geetesh: How are the new dynamic content transitions in PowerPoint 2010 (and 2011 for Mac) different from normal transitions?

 Glenna: The big difference with the content transitions is that only the items on the slide move and the background does a slight fade through.
-They’re like an animation and transition combined.
+They’re like animation and transition combined.
 If you keep your background the same on the slides, the content appears to move in and out independently.

 Another change with transitions is they now appropriately move backward and forward.
-If you apply the same transition to all your slides and use the left/right arrow keys the transitions really give you the feel of moving both directions.
-In previous versions of PowerPoint the transitions were all oriented to moving forward and would just repeat if you moved backward.
+If you apply the same transition to all your slides and use the left/right arrow keys the transitions really give you the feel of moving in both directions.
+In previous versions of PowerPoint, the transitions were all oriented to moving forward and would just repeat if you moved backward.
 It looked really odd.

-Geetesh: You created a nifty timeline presentation using these transitions – can you tell us more about this presentation and similar scenarios in which these transitions can help convey content in a better way?
+Geetesh: You created a nifty timeline presentation using these transitions.
+Can you tell us more about this presentation and similar scenarios in which these transitions can help convey content in a better way?